 What to Look for in a Vegetable Peeler

-The main options for peeler types include swivel, which has the blade positioned vertically along the peeler, Y type, which position the blade horizontally, or electric, for which you’ll place the item into a peeling machine.
+The main options for peeler types include swivel, which has the blade positioned vertically along the peeler, Y type, which positions the blade horizontally, or electric, for which you’ll place the item into a peeling machine.

 Blade Material and Sharpness